aryan7tiwary/aryantiwary.xyz/_posts/2025-10-31-The-RAM-Attic.md

 ## What `/dev/shm` really is

 `/dev/shm` is a **temporary filesystem (tmpfs)** mounted in RAM.
-Anything stored here lives entirely in memory, not on disk which means it’s:
+Anything stored here lives entirely in memory, which means it’s:

 - Extremely fast
 - Automatically cleared on reboot or unmount
 - Accessible to all users (by default `mode=1777`, like `/tmp`)
 - Often ignored in traditional monitoring setups

-We can verify this ourself:
+You can verify this:

 ```bash
 $ mount | grep shm